BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 -- In your MCM-integrated mod's code Ext.ModEvents.BG3MCM["MCM_Setting_Saved"]:Subscribe(function(call, payload)
     local data = Ext.Json.Parse(payload)
-    if not data or data.modGUID ~= ModuleUUID or not data.settingId then return
+    if not data or data.modUUID ~= ModuleUUID or not data.settingId then return
     end